swagat25/awesome-computer-graphics/README.md

 * **[Sites](#sites)**

 ### What is computer graphics?
 Computer graphics is a knowledge area about how to create images using computers, to put it simply.
 Generally this is done by processing data representing information what you want to draw, for example: objects, colors, light.
-Anything about visual and digital creations have used CG in some way: games, movies, comics, you name it.
+Anything about visual and digital creations have used CG in some way: games, movies, etc.

 ### How to get started?
 Before showing a lot of books, videos, and materials, first you need to know what is bare-minimum to begin with computer graphics.
 It boils down to two main topics: programming and math.
 About programming, learn the basics, it's recommended